MicrosoftDocs/sdk-api/sdk-api-src/content/inaddr/index.md

 ## -description

-This header is used by IP Helper.
+This header is used by iphlp.
 For more information, see:

 - [IP Helper](../_iphlp/index.md)